vitamins/archinstaller/README.md

 ### fstab, crypttab and mkinitcpio.conf
 The fstab and crypttab files should always be checked after they have been generated.
 This is done by opening them in the editor, which is 'nano' by default.
 The editor can be changed with the "EDITOR" environment variable or in ari.conf.
-After the configuration file mkinitcpio.conf has been opened in the editor, the initramfs is regenerated.
+After mkinitcpio.conf has been edited, the initramfs is regenerated.
-If you want to skip this step, set the configuration option check_conf='no'.
+If you want to skip this step, set the configuration option edit_conf='no'.

 ### Language
 The language setting in "locale" is not verified by the script, but english (en_US) is generated as fallback setting.